Ether: Related compounds

+There are compounds which, instead of C in the C\sO\sC linkage, contain heavier group 14 chemical elements (e.g., Si, Ge, Sn, Pb).
+Such compounds are considered ethers as well.
+Examples of such ethers are silyl enol ethers R3Si\sO\sCR=CR2 (containing the Si\sO\sC linkage), disiloxane H3Si\sO\sSiH3 (the other name of this compound is disilyl ether, containing the Si\sO\sSi linkage) and stannoxanes R3Sn\sO\sSnR3 (containing the Sn\sO\sSn linkage).

 Physical properties

 Ethers have boiling points similar to those of the analogous alkanes.
 Simple ethers are generally colorless.

 Reactions

 The C-O bonds that comprise simple ethers are strong.
 They are unreactive toward all but the strongest bases.
 Although generally of low chemical reactivity, they are more reactive than alkanes.

 Specialized ethers such as epoxides, ketals, and acetals are unrepresentative classes of ethers and are discussed in separate articles.
 Important reactions are listed below.

 Cleavage

 Although ethers resist hydrolysis, they are cleaved by hydrobromic acid and hydroiodic acid.
 Hydrogen chloride cleaves ethers only slowly.
 Methyl ethers typically afford methyl halides: